dive-into-machine-learning/dive-into-machine-learning/README.md

 [scikit-learn]: http://scikit-learn.org/stable/index.html

-I encourage you to look at the [scikit-learn] homepage  and spend about 5 minutes looking over the names of the strategies (Classification, Regression, etc.), and their applications Don't click through yet!
+I encourage you to look at the [scikit-learn] homepage  and spend about 5 minutes looking over the names of the strategies (Classification, Regression, etc.), and their applications.
+Don't click through yet!
 Just get a glimpse of the vocabulary.

 # Immerse yourself